Photo courtesy of Ide Mills

 Sending an Effective Message

-Dr. Jones recommends I start radiation therapy in the next few weeks.
+- If writing an email, use the subject line to introduce the topic: My appointment with Dr. Jones.
+Dr. Jones recommends that I start radiation therapy in a few weeks.
 Do you have time this week to talk with me about the treatment plan?

 Staying in touch with your doctor or nurse is important.
 Using all the methods provided can make it easy to do.